Thai Culture and Traditions – What You Need to Know to Succeed in Thailand?

 ‘Middle Way’ Communication Styles

-Thais frequently communicate in an indirect manner, especially when discussing sensitive topics or problems.
-Thai people frequently use the words “maybe” or “some people” to soften their statements.
-Mai bpen rai, which loosely translates as ‘no worries’ or ‘no problem,’ is a common Thai phrase you will hear many times from the Thai people.
+Thai people frequently communicate in an indirect manner, especially when discussing sensitive topics or serious problems.
+Thai people are likely to use the words “maybe” or “some people” to soften their statements.
+Mai bpen rai, which loosely translates as ‘no worries’ or ‘no problem,’ is a common Thai phrase you will hear all the time from the Thais.

 Thais rarely exhibit strong negative emotions, with outbursts of rage, tantrums, and public crying being unusual.
 People in Thai culture believe that expressing negative emotions makes others uncomfortable, which is why it is synonymous with “losing one’s face.”
 Because it is an essential part of their belief, a Thai will always try to think of others before themselves.